kumahq/kuma-website/app/_src/networking/transparent-proxy/universal.md

 The default configuration works well for most scenarios, but there are cases where adjustments are needed.

 {{ Kuma }} uses a unified configuration structure for transparent proxy across all components.
-For a detailed breakdown of this structure, including examples, expected formats, and variations between configuration methods, refer to the [Transparent Proxy Configuration Reference]({{ docs }}/reference/transparent-proxy-configuration/).
+For a detailed breakdown of this structure, including examples, expected formats, and variations between configuration methods, refer to the [Transparent Proxy Configuration reference]({{ docs }}/reference/transparent-proxy-configuration/).

 In Universal mode, {{ Kuma }} there are three methods to adjust the configuration.
 Each can be used on its own or combined with others if needed.